railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 In this section production orders are detailed.
 To open a production order, use the menu :menuselection:`Manufacturing --> Production Orders --> New Product Order`.
-You get a blank for for encoding a new production order as shown in the figure below.
+You get a blank for for encoding a new production order as shown in the figure :ref:`fig-mrpprdnew`.

+.. _fig-mrpprdnew:

 .. figure:: images/mrp_production_new.png
    :align: center

-   *New production order.*
+   *New production order*

-The production order follows the process given by the figure below.
+The production order follows the process given by the figure :ref:`fig-mrpprdproc`.

+.. fig-mrpprdproc:

 .. figure:: images/mrp_production_processus.png
    :align: center

-   *Process for handling a production order.*
+   *Process for handling a production order*

 The date fields, priority and reference, are automatically completed when the form is first opened.
 Enter the product that you want to produce, and the quantity required.
 The Unit of Measure by